daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 #### Step 2.4.2 Choose the target

-Now it will ask you to choose the target, select `local` and enter.
+Now it will ask you to choose the target, select `local`, and enter.

 ![Choose the target ](assets/setting_up_a_python_dev_environment_with_devcontainers_and_daytona_img7.png)

-Daytona will now start creating a workspace by pulling your project and install all required dependencies, once done it will open your project in your default IDE.
+Daytona will now start creating a workspace by pulling your project and installing all required dependencies, once done it will open your project in your default IDE.

 ![Daytona workspace](assets/setting_up_a_python_dev_environment_with_devcontainers_and_daytona_img8.png)

 ![Daytona workspace](assets/setting_up_a_python_dev_environment_with_devcontainers_and_daytona_img9.png)

-Now, your python dev environmentis ready to use.
+Now, your Python dev environment is ready to use.

 ### Step 3: Confirmation

-In your VS Code, run the test cases using the command below, you will see all the testcases passed.
+In your VS Code, run the test cases using the command below, and you will see all the test cases passed.
-This means the python dev environment has successfull set for your project.
+This means the Python dev environment has successfully set for your project.

 ```bash
 python3 -m pytest